Skip to content

 After selecting the correct electrode diameter, vertical-up welding needs a 10-15% lower amperage than the flat position.
 That’s because it’s a slow process.
 If you use weave beads, you reduce the amperage even further.
 On the other hand, vertical-down wants a 10-15% higher amperage because of the necessary fast traveling speeds.

-When welding stringer beads uphill, you set a lower amperage to create a somewhat smaller and less fluid puddle that’s easier to control.
-This will allow the puddle to stay in place.
+For uphill stringer beads, you set a lower amperage to create a smaller and less fluid puddle that’s easier to control.
+This allows the puddle to stay in place.
 Also, the workpiece will not overheat, preventing defects such as arc blow and warping.

 With weave patterns, the heat buildup is much higher and the puddle will become too fluid.
 To avoid this, you want to set the amperage much lower.